molson2/Sudoku/README.md

 ### Background ##

 Code to solve a "generalized" sudoku puzzle with square dimensions.
-The solver Utilizes Douglas-Rachford splitting as a solution heuristic (standard backtracking also implemented).
-This allows us to tackel larger problems: backtracking has exponential complexity in the problem dimension, so solving "large" problems with standard techniques is infeasible.
-We've tested our code for a 100x100 sudoku game with good results (solution within 15 minutes, while backtracking failed to solve even 25x25 games over a few hour time period).
+The solver utilizes Douglas-Rachford splitting as a solution heuristic (a standard backtracking solver is also implemented).
+This allows us to tackle larger problems: backtracking has exponential complexity in the problem dimension, so solving "large" problems with standard techniques is infeasible.
+We've tested our code for a 100x100 sudoku puzzle with promising results (solve times around 15 minutes).

 ### Useage ###